-First, I want to clarify what I mean by “app store”.
-I won’t be discussing mobile app stores like Google Play or Apple App Store.
-Instead this article will be focused more on web based app stores like the Salesforce App Exchange or Atlassian Marketplace.
+First, I want to clarify what I mean by the “app store”.
+I won’t be discussing mobile app stores like Android and Google Play, or the iOS and Apple App Store.
+Instead this article will be focused more on web-based app stores like the Salesforce App Exchange or Atlassian Marketplace.

-At OpenChannel we design and host hundreds of app stores for our enterprise customers.
+At OpenChannel we design and host hundreds of app stores for our enterprise customers, along with providing a Management Dashboard for them to manage their app store.
 Here I’ll be sharing some of our design and process best practices in order to help you build a better custom app store on top of your core product.

 Do develop in iterations.
 Breaking things down into smaller steps is critical for success.
-Avoid designing based on long term goals and instead design for the features that you want to launch with.
+Think like a software developer, avoid designing based on long term goals and instead design for the features that you want to launch with.

 Do make your app store responsive.
-Mobile friendly is the new standard.
+Ask any developer, mobile friendly design is the new standard.
 You’d be surprised how many of your visitors are on mobile devices.